 Why is your team successful?
 Why is your team failing?
 Dr. Belbin has an answer.

 Dr. Raymond Meredith Belbin is the leading authority on team roles.
-His research, that spanned more than 40 years, showed that it is more important how members fit together than how smart they individually are.
+His research and knowledge, which spanned more than 40 years, showed that it is more important how members fit together than how smart they individually are.

-Successful teams were comprised of members with different and compatible roles, while unsuccessful ones were characterized by constant conflicts between members with similar tendencies and personalities.
+Successful teams were composed of members with different and compatible roles, while unsuccessful ones were characterized by constant conflicts between members with similar tendencies and personalities.

 Belbin named them the Apollo team.
-Expectations were high as everyone thought the superstars of the Apollo team would achieve success effortlessly.
-However, it turned out that team made out of the strongest individuals is not as effective as it should be - what’s more, it usually performed worse than a regular team.
+Expectations were high, as everyone thought the superstars of the Apollo team would achieve success effortlessly.
+However, it turned out that the team made up of the strongest individuals was not as effective as it should be - what’s more, it usually performed worse than a regular team.

-The Apollo team members had spent most of their time debating and trying to persuade other members that their point of view was the correct one.
-However, no one was willing to change their point of view and each member loved to find holes in each others’ arguments.
-The team couldn’t reach a decision together while more pressing jobs were completely neglected.
+The Apollo team members had spent most of their time debating and trying to persuade the others that their point of view was correct.
+However, no one was willing to change their point of view, and each member loved to find holes in each other's arguments.
+The team couldn’t decide together while more pressing jobs were completely neglected.

 The Apollo team experiment proved that good teams require balance.
 Over the course of years, Belbin defined nine possible team roles, which he categorized into three groups:

-Action oriented roles focus on improving team’s performance, putting ideas into action, and meeting deadlines.
+Action-oriented roles focus on improving team performance, implementing ideas, and meeting deadlines.
 The three action-oriented roles are:

 - Shaper - extrovert that questions assumptions